salavisushant/Mudda-Assignment/Readme.md

 4. try and implemented translator in controller for post and get request.
 5. after that I installed redis for stored data in cache format.

-## Connect api in nodemon for checking
+## Connect api in Postmon for checking

 1. for get request simply put this "http://localhost:4000/translate"
 2. for post request we have pass one parameter as a language like this - http://localhost:4000/translate/hi